Telehealth Appointment Booking Refresh

 Mid-fi wireframe design

 Based on the visual inspiration, following Zócalo Health’s brand, and integrating our interviews’ findings, I created the first mobile-first design iteration for the appointment booking process.
-I made new brand doodles to enhance the visual journey and started working on the information layout at each step of the process.
+I illustrated brand doodles to reinforce cultural warmth and began structuring each step to reduce friction and meet user expectations.

 Usability testing